Curriculum - Overview

 * The learner will be able to understand curve fitting, correlation, the fundamental counting principle, factorial notation, application to counting problems and application to probability problems.

-Calculus AP Exam Preparation
+Calculus Exam Preparation

 * The material will include all of the topics covered from grade 9 to grade 10.
 It includes the study and application of differentiation and integration, and graphical analysis including limits, asymptotes, and continuity.

 * The material will include as well convergence tests for series, taylor series, the use of parametric equations, polar functions, including arc length in polar coordinates, calculating curve length in parametric and function equations, L'Hôpital's rule, integration by parts, improper integrals, differential equations for logistic growth, and using partial fractions to integrate rational functions.

 Students continue with the Cambridge Latin Course with two classes a week throughout the school year.
 Increasing our vocabulary leads to the opportunity of acquiring more developed insight into complex texts.
 The subjunctive mood is explored and in our cultural studies we examine life as a Christian in the Roman Empire and consider why the Roman Army became invincible.

 Latin expands to three classes a week so by the end of the academic year, successful students have earned their one course credit in Latin.
 The future and conditional tenses are mastered, Latin dictation is developed and the etymology of English words that come from Latin is the focus for enhancing SAT and PSAT skills.